Obsidian-StudiosInc/entrance/README.md

 further information.

 ## Configuration
-Most things can be configured in entrance.conf, /etc/entrance/entrance.conf.
+Most things can be configured in entrance.conf at `/etc/entrance/entrance.conf`.
 Some settings may not work.
 Please file issues for anything that is not configurable or does not work.